How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Which Language Should You Choose?

 The best language is the one you can write clean, bug-free code in without thinking about syntax.
-If you’re equally comfortable in multiple languages, Python is the safest choice — it lets you express ideas in the fewest lines, giving you more time to think and communicate.
+If you’re equally comfortable in multiple languages, Python is the safest choice.
+It lets you express ideas in the fewest lines, giving you more time to think and communicate.

 What to Expect on Interview Day